Digital Video Articles, Tutorials, Guides & Q & A

 This 36-inch wide soundbar can produce audio of up to 91dB of total SPL output for a pleasant listening experience.

-The 2.0 channel sound is good enough if you want to improve on your TV audio.
-If you’re satisfied with stereo sound with Dolby DTX Virtual:X then go for this model.
+The 2.0 channel sound is good enough if you want to improve your TV audio.
+If you’re satisfied with Dolby DTX Virtual:X stereo sound, go for this model.

-There’s also a port available for you to add a subwoofer should you desire one.
+A port’s also available for you to add a subwoofer should you desire one.

 Check out the Amazon’s Choice VIZIO 2.0 Home Theater Sound.